 - USCAP’s Interactive Learning Center

 The principal focus of fundraising is this unique interactive learning center in Palm Springs, California, for teaching interactive microscopy, ultrasound-guided fine needle aspiration biopsies and new methodologies, with a planned broadcast studio and conference theater poised to deliver high content programs to low-resource countries.
-Donors will be recognized according to tiered values by plaques on a unique steel sculpture.
+Donors will be recognized according to tiered values by plaques on a donor wall.

-Last year’s G20 Campaign funded 20 pathologists from diverse countries to attend the 2015 USCAP Annual Meeting in Boston.
-This effort has been expanded to provide travel grants to 40 pathologists from low-resource countries to benefit from the panorama of courses scheduled for the Annual Meeting in Seattle and to connect with colleagues and mentors.
-Your gift directly funds economy class, round-trip airfare, four hotel nights, and general meeting registration, not to exceed $2500.
+Each year USCAP Foundation provides travel grants to pathologists from low-resource countries to benefit from the panorama of courses scheduled for the Annual Meeting and to connect with colleagues and mentors.
+Your gift directly funds travel, hotel and registration fees.

 - Mentoring Clerkships Program

-The USCAP Foundation will partner with prestigious teaching institutions to give selected pathologists from under-served countries the opportunity for immersive learning with their faculties.
-Following the Annual Meeting in Seattle, four pathologists will have 2-4 weeks at the Cleveland Clinic or Yale University School of Medicine to study with their mentors.
+USCAP Foundation will partner with prestigious teaching institutions to give selected pathologists from under-served countries the opportunity for immersive learning with their faculties.
+Following the Annual Meeting select pathologists will have 2-4 weeks at our partner institutions to study with their mentors.

 - Pathologists-In-Training Travel Scholarships

-Ten trainees will attend the 2016 Annual Meeting in Seattle with the benefit of a $1000 grant to offset travel costs.
+Fifteen trainees will attend the 2017 Annual Meeting in San Antonio with the benefit of a $1,000 grant to offset travel costs.
 The eligibility rules and application are reflected below: